uonyx/kvr/README.md

 [![Build Status] (https://travis-ci.org/uonyx/kvr.svg)](https://travis-ci.org/uonyx/kvr)

-**kvr** is a runtime system that provides dynamically typed values with reference-counted keys.
+**kvr** is a runtime system that provides dynamically typed values and reference-counted keys.
 In essence it is a stand-alone low-level C++ dictionary engine with powerful data transformation and serialization features, and most importantly, a simple API.

 ### Features
 - Simple API
+	* Low-level, extensible, and pluggable
-	* No modern C++ here.
-C-programmer friendly with raw pointers everywhere :o
+	* Explicit function calls with raw pointers everywhere :o
+	* No exceptions, no operator overloading, no modern C++ here
 - Supported value types:
 	* Integer (64-bit signed)
 	* Floating Point (Double-precision)